 So, back to the question of what to do if you suspect a marijuana addiction in your teen?

-This doesn’t clear it from being damaging in the long run.
-While some experimentation is not a cause for concern, a marijuana addiction is.
-It sets the stage for social, psychological and health problems down the line, and it raises the risk that your teen will turn to other drugs in the future.
+This doesn’t clear it from being damaged in the long run.
+While some experimentation is not a cause for concern, marijuana addiction is.
+It sets the stage for social, psychological, and health problems down the line, and it raises the risk that your teen will turn to other drugs in the future.